Versatile Half Fold Cards Are Easy to Print for Any Type of Card

 You can certainly download one of our free, pre-made printing templates to help in printing your card, but in this video you're going to learn to create your own template using Microsoft Word.

-The screenshots in the video may vary from what you see in Word or in your print driver, but poke around the interface and you’ll find the common settings that we're using.
+The screenshots may vary from what you see in Word or in your print driver, but poke around the interface and you’ll find the common settings that we're using.

 Step 1: Create New Document, Set Margins & Orientation